mirfmaster/loopback-next/docs/site/migration/models/operation-hooks.md

 in the model's repository.

-The `definePersistedModel` method of `DefaultCrudRepository` returns a model instance on which you can apply the
+The `definePersistedModel` method of `DefaultCrudRepository` returns a model class on which you can apply the
 [LoopBack 3 operation hooks](https://loopback.io/doc/en/lb3/Operation-hooks.html).
-Make sure to return the model instance from the derived class.
+Make sure to return the model class from your repository's `definePersistedModel` method.

-Here is an example of a repository implementing `definePersistedModel` and applying an operation hook on a model instance:
+Here is an example of a repository implementing `definePersistedModel` and applying an operation hook on a model:

 ```ts
 class ProductRepository extends DefaultCrudRepository<